explodinglabs/jsonrpcserver/doc/index.rst

         except TypeError:
             raise exceptions.InvalidParams('Type error')

-The blueprint will catch the exception and return the correct response.
+The blueprint will catch the exception and return the correct response:

 .. code-block:: javascript